Skip to main content

 If you find something suspicious on your skin

-If the doctor suspects you might have skin cancer, they will do exams and tests to find out.
-If you can’t see the doctor right away, you might want to take good close-up photos of the area so your doctor can see if the area is changing when you do get an appointment.
+If you can’t see the doctor right away, you might want to take close-up photos of the area every few days or so.
+These photos might help your doctor see if the area is changing when you are able to get an appointment.

-If you're being seen by your primary doctor and skin cancer is suspected, you may be referred to a dermatologist, a doctor who specializes in skin diseases, who might use special tools to look at the area more closely.
+If you're being seen by your primary care doctor (or their health care team), you may be referred to a dermatologist (a doctor who specializes in skin diseases).
+A dermatologist has special tools to look at the area more closely.

 If the doctor thinks that a suspicious area might be skin cancer, a sample of skin from that area will be removed and looked at under a microscope.
 This is called a skin biopsy.
 There are many ways to do a skin biopsy.
 The doctor will choose one based on the suspected type of skin cancer, where it is on your body, the size of the affected area, and other factors.
 For more detailed information on skin biopsies, see Tests for Melanoma Skin Cancer or Tests for Basal and Squamous Cell Skin Cancer.